 In a typical year there are around 390 single study bedrooms available for undergraduates, just over 180 of which are en-suite.
 These are located in a range of different buildings from some of the first at LMH, built at the turn of the 20th century, to the more recent Pipe Partridge buildings opened in 2010.
 The study bedrooms themselves have a range of styles.

 Most first year and visiting students are housed in non en-suite rooms in some of our more historic buildings including Deneke, Wolfson West and Eleanor Lodge.
 These buildings typically have small communal kitchens and residents share bathroom facilities with 6-8 students.
-In susequent years JCR students can choose their rooms through our ballot system, which gives you the opportunity to live in our more modern buildings such as Pipe Partridge where all rooms have en-suite facilities.
+In subsequent years JCR students can choose their rooms through our ballot system, which gives you the opportunity to live in our more modern buildings such as Pipe Partridge where all rooms have en-suite facilities.
 Our two tower blocks, Kathleen Lea and Lucy Sutherland, also have en-suite rooms and large kitchens with space for communal dining and living.

 We provide accommodation for undergraduates throughout term-time (three periods of 9 weeks each, from the Sunday of 0th week to the Saturday of 8th week) and are able to offer some accommodation during vacations upon request at a standard nightly charge.
-Undergraduates are provided with two weeks of additional acccommodation during their time at LMH for academic study at no extra charge.

 Lockable storage is available in most rooms and in other communal storage spaces so that you can leave some belongings at LMH over the vacations.